ryendu/exploring-ml/README.md

 # Exploring ML
-*My WWDC 2021 swift student challenge submission showcasing the wonders of machine learning | Accepted ✅*
+*My WWDC 2021 swift student challenge submission showcasing the wonders of machine learning | Accepted*

 ## Try It Out!
 - Download the repository and open the playgroundbook file using swift playgrounds on iPad or on macOS with teh Swift Playgrounds App to try it out!